You’ve probably heard about the concerns about xylitol causing digestive upset, but have you wondered if xylitol causes tumors?

 Sweeteners I Don’t Use:

-saccharin (however there is now evidence that is might help prevent cancer)
+saccharin (however there is now evidence that is actually have some health benefits!)

 honey (except for as a natural allergy remedy)